gboeing/osmnx/README.md

 OSMnx is pronounced as the initialism: "oh-ess-em-en-ecks".
 It is built on top of [NetworkX](https://networkx.org/) and [GeoPandas](https://geopandas.org/), and interacts with [OpenStreetMap](https://www.openstreetmap.org/) APIs to:

   * Download and model street networks or other networked infrastructure anywhere in the world with a single line of code
-  * Download any other spatial geometries (e.g., political boundaries, building footprints, amenities, transit lines or stops) as a GeoDataFrame
+  * Download any other spatial geometries (e.g., political boundaries, building footprints, grocery stores, transit stops) as a GeoDataFrame
   * Download by city name, polygon, bounding box, or point/address + distance
   * Model driving, walking, biking, and other travel modes
   * Download node elevations and calculate edge grades (inclines)